jmrooney50/AstroPiPy/README.md

 #AstroPiPy

-An attempt to stream and capture images from a Telescope using a RaspberryPi Zero
+An attempt to capture images from a Telescope using a RaspberryPi Zero and display on a 2.8" Adafruit Capacitive Screen